Security-Onion-Solutions/securityonion-docs/cases.rst

 On the Observables tab, you can track observables like IP addresses, domain names, hashes, etc. You can add observables directly on this tab or you can add them from the Events tab as well.

-Starting in Security Onion 2.3.140, you can add multiple observables of the same type by selecting the option labeled ``Enable this checkbox to have a separate observable added for each line of the provided value above``.
+You can add multiple observables of the same type by selecting the option labeled ``Enable this checkbox to have a separate observable added for each line of the provided value above``.

 .. image:: images/cases-observables.png
   :target: _images/cases-observables.png

 For each observable, you can click the icon on the far left of the row to drill into the observable and see more information about it.
 To the right of that is the the hunt icon which will start a new hunt for the observable.
-Starting in Security Onion 2.3.130, clicking the lightning bolt icon will analyze the observable (see the Analyzers section later).
+Clicking the lightning bolt icon will analyze the observable (see the Analyzers section later).

 Events
 ------